 - Split case packing with two large compartments

-- Mesh blouse pocket on zipper door panel
+- Mesh blouse pocket on the zipper door panel

 - Interior modesty